Universal Service Fund: Low income (Lifeline)

-Since 1985, the Lifeline program has helped low-income people pay for phone service; first landlines, then cellphones, and as of 2016 it also offers the option of Internet connectivity.
-It provides a subsidy of up to $10.00 a month for Americans below 135% of the poverty line for this service.
+Since 1985, the Lifeline program has provided subsidies to low-income people to pay for phone service; first landlines, then cellphones, and as of 2016 it also offers the option of Internet connectivity.
+It provides a subsidy of up to $9.25 a month for Americans below 135% of the poverty line.
+Residents of Native American Indian and Alaska Native tribal communities may qualify for enhanced Lifeline assistance (up to an additional $25.00).
+The Lifeline program is limited to one discount per household.
+A "household" includes anyone living at the same address "who share income(s) and household expenses".